 When local interests feel that a need exists for improved navigation, flood protection, or other water resources development, they may petition their representatives in Congress.
 A Congressional committee resolution or an act of Congress may then authorize the Corps of Engineers to investigate the problems and submit a report.
 Water resource studies are conducted in partnership with a non-federal sponsor, with the Corps and the sponsor jointly funding and managing the study.

-Normally, the planning process for a water resource problem starts with a brief reconnaissance study to determine whether a project falls within the Corps' statutory authority and meets national priorities.
+Normally, the planning process for a water resource problem starts with a determination by the Corps that a project falls within the Corps' statutory authority and meets national priorities.
 Should that be the case, the Corps office where the project is located will carry out a full feasibility study to develop alternatives and select the best possible solution.
 This process normally includes public meetings to determine the views of local interests on the extent and type of improvements desired.
 The federal, state, and other agencies with interests in a project are partners in the planning process.

 In making recommendations to Congress for project authorization, the Corps determines that the proposed project's benefits will exceed costs, its engineering design is sound, the project best serves the needs of the people concerned, and that it makes the wisest possible use of the natural resources involved and adequately protects the environment.